-With the many types of massages available, it can be a bit daunting deciding which massage is best for you, especially if this is your first time receiving a massage therapy treatment.
-Your registered massage therapist will assess you to figure out what is best for your needs, but here is a general guide to what you can expect.
+With the many types of massages available, it can be a bit daunting deciding which massage is best for you.
+That’s especially true if this is your first time receiving a massage therapy treatment.
+Your registered massage therapist will assess you to figure out what is best for your needs.
+In the meantime, here is a general guide to what you can expect.

 What Are Your Health Goals?

 Establishing and defining your health goals is an important place to start when looking at types of massage therapy treatments.
-Keeping in mind your lifestyle and physical fitness is also important when setting a clear and realistic goal.
+Your lifestyle and physical fitness are also important when setting a clear and realistic goal.

 - If you are looking for a way to unwind after a long work week, consider a Swedish massage or relaxation massage